Actively Recruiting

 - Chronic Kidney Disease stage 4 or 5

-- Primary hyperoxaluria or enteric (secondary) hyperoxaluria
+- Primary or secondary hyperoxaluria

-- Liver, bowel, endocrine, or renal diseases other than idiopathic calcium oxalate kidney stones
+- Liver, bowel, endocrine, or renal diseases other than idiopathic calcium oxalate kidney stones that affect ion absorption or excretion

 - Pregnancy or breastfeeding